bpbond/R-data-picarro/R-data-picarro.md

 ```

-Things you should know: vectors and data frames
+TYSK: vectors and data frames
 ========================================================

 - A `data.frame` is what we'll mostly use today